GLOBAL MARKETS-Stocks fall further as U.S. yield climb unnerves investors

 Oil prices dipped but held onto to recent gains, having climbed 5% last week helped in part by supply disruptions from the unrest in Kazakhstan and outages in Libya.
 O/R

+Wall Street banks see four U.S. hikes in 2022, but inflation is a wild card

+Big U.S. banks expected to post uptick in core Q4 revenues on economic rebound

-(Additional reporting by Wayne Cole in Sydney, Editing by William Maclean, Alexander Smith and Alison Williams)
+(Reporting by By Koh Gui Qing; Additional reporting by Wayne Cole in Sydney, Editing by Alison Williams and Lisa Shumaker)

 ((thomas.wilkes@thomsonreuters.com))